P-R-N-D/ENN-PyTorch/README.md

 - Python ≥ 3.10 is required.
 - PyTorch is expected to be **≥ 2.8.0**.
 If you rely on features that landed later (e.g., newer Inductor options), bump the constraint accordingly.
-- `torchdata` is used by the data pipeline nodes; it is listed as a dependency to avoid runtime import errors.
+- `torchdata` (`torchdata.nodes`) powers the data pipeline.
-- `tensordict` is used for TensorDict integration and memory-mapped tensor utilities.
+- `tensordict` provides TensorDict integration and memory-mapped tensor utilities.
 - `triton` is intentionally **not** pinned here; the correct binary is installed as a transitive dependency of PyTorch.
 - Export backends (TensorRT/CoreML/ExecuTorch/ORT) have additional system requirements; install only what you need.